François Lesage: Maison Lesage

 The 1980s began international collaborative relationships with Calvin Klein, Oscar de la Renta and Bill Blass.
 Karl Lagerfeld, who had just arrived at Chanel in France, began a professional relationship with Lesage in 1983.
-For Lagerfeld, Lesage was inspired by Boulle furniture and Coco Chanel's Coromandel panels.
+For Lagerfeld, Lesage was inspired by Boulle furniture and Chanel's Coromandel panels.
 Chanel had never wanted to work with Lesage, since Schiaparelli was a rival.

 The Lesage archives are a source of inspiration for designers.
 A Vionnet sample was wanted by Azzedine Alaïa, for Dior by Galliano, and by Lagerfeld for Chanel.
-Each time, Lesage told them: "This is Vionnet.
+Each time, Lesage told them: "This is Vionnet."

 Claude Montana at Lanvin, John Galliano for Dior, Thierry Mugler, Marc Jacobs (at Louis Vuitton) and Jean-Paul Gaultier called on Lesage and his embroiderers.
 Lesage creations include a dress with a panther-skin effect, embroidered with tubes in color gradients from beige to brown, for the Jean Paul Gaultier winter 1998 collection.
 A loyal customer and friend, Christian Lacroix never stopped calling on Maison Lesage: "It is he who gave me a taste for embroidery.
 He is my couture godfather."
 Lesage embroidered a "black tide" dress as a gift for the young designer Christian Le Drezen, who died in 2003.
 In the dress, crafted with bird feathers, shards of granite and seashells, Lesage wanted to commemorate the ecological disaster caused by the oil tanker Erika on the Brittany coast.

 Although fashion was an essential part of Lesage's work, the embroidery atelier also carried out special orders.
 In 1997, for France's World Youth Day, Lesage embroidered Pope John Paul II's chasuble and mitre.
 Roman Polanski and Erik Orsenna asked him to embroider l'habit vert for their 1999 induction into the French Academy.
 Jean-Loup Dabadie did the same in 2008, and so did Simone Veil and Dominique Bona after that.